 My dog gets cat-called more than I do.
 I can’t take him anywhere without cries of “Lassie!” inundating my ears.
-Gus, my vain and glorious Collie, thrives on the attention.
+Gustav, my vain and glorious Rough Collie, thrives on the attention.
 I do not.
 (He is a social dog, and I am a painfully unsocial human.)

 Usually, I’ll smile like I haven’t already heard the Lassie comments 4,000 times and counting, which may sound like an excessive exaggeration but probably isn’t.
-Once, I took him along to a local fair, while my friend and I counted how often we heard “Lassie!”
+Once when I took Gus along to a local fair, my friend and I counted how often we heard “Lassie!”
 We gave up after fifty.
 That was one occasion, and my dog goes everywhere with me.

-Once, when Gus’s majestic face and mane were hanging out my car window at a gas station, a drunken man said, “What’s that, Lassie?
+Gus’s majestic face and mane were hanging out my car window at a gas station one day, and a drunken man said, “What’s that, Lassie?
 Did Johnny fall in the lake?”
 Then he cackled like he’d just proclaimed the funniest joke known to man.

-Also due to Lassie, I’m sure, most people seem to assume Gus is a girl, which is ironic since all the Lassies have been males.
-It’s as if there is this subconscious idea that all Collies are females, sort of the canine equivalent of hermaphroditic earthworms or Amazons reproducing without the aid of males.
+Also thanks to Lassie, I’m sure, most people assume Gus is a girl, which is ironic since all the Lassies have been males.
+It’s like this subconscious idea exists that all Collies are females, sort of the canine equivalent of hermaphroditic earthworms or Amazons reproducing without the aid of males.
 (Don’t need no man!)

 Somehow I didn’t want to disappoint this enthusiastic man with Gus’s real name, and I was tired.
 So I thought, Why fight it? and just went with it, smiling and saying, “Yeah.”

 He kept slowly driving next to us, grinning at Gus.
-Upon noticing Freckles, my roommate’s dog I’d brought along, he was practically ecstatic.
+Then he noticed Freckles, my roommate’s dog, and was practically ecstatic.
 “That’s Lassie AND her baby!” he cried, as if he’d further discovered Sasquatch not only existed, but had a child.

 Again, I didn’t bother to set the record straight.
 Squinting at Freckles, I thought, Sure, why not.
 Gus could be a girl and have a puppy.
 No matter that the puppy ascribed to him was actually an Australian Shepherd/Great Pyrenees cross.
 Close enough.